punxaphil/maxi-media-player/README.md

 # All settings below are optional

 # common for all cards
+entityId: media_player.sonos_bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
 entityNameRegexToReplace: 'SONOS ' # Regex pattern to replace parts of the entity names
 entityNameReplacement: ''
 entities: # Entities are automatically discovered if you don't supply this setting